-Remuneration Committee: the remuneration committee is comprised of Michael Townend, Dr Piers Clark and Alan Wilson, and is currently chaired by Dr Piers Clark, an independent non-executive director The remuneration committee reviews the performance of the executive director and makes recommendations to the board in respect of the directors’ remuneration and benefits packages, including share options and the terms of their appointment.
+Remuneration Committee: the remuneration committee is comprised of Michael Townend and Dr Piers Clark, and is currently chaired by Dr Piers Clark, an independent non-executive director.
+The remuneration committee reviews the performance of the executive director and makes recommendations to the board in respect of the directors’ remuneration and benefits packages, including share options and the terms of their appointment.
 The remuneration committee also makes recommendations to the board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 In exercising this role, the directors have regard to the recommendations put forward in the QCA Code and, where appropriate, the QCA Remuneration Committee Guide and associated guidance.

-Audit Committee: the audit committee is comprised of Michael Townend, Dr Piers Clark and Alan Wilson, and is currently chaired by Alan Wilson as its interim chairman.
-The board intends that the committee will in future be chaired by an independent non-executive director, whilst Alan Wilson will remain a member of the committee.
+Audit Committee: t: the audit committee is comprised of Michael Townend and Dr Piers Clark, and its next meeting is intended to be chaired by Dr Piers Clark as interim chairman.
+The board intends that the committee will in future be chaired by an independent non-executive director, whilst Dr Clark will remain a member of the committee.
 The audit committee has the primary responsibility for monitoring the quality of internal controls to ensure that the financial performance of the Company is properly measured and reported on.
 The committee, amongst other things, determines and examines matters relating to the financial affairs of the Company, including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
 It receives and reviews reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and the internal control systems in use throughout the Company.
 The audit committee has unrestricted access to the Company’s external auditors.

 Matters reserved for the board: Among the matters reserved for the board are the responsibility for the overall management of the Company, approval of its long-term objective and commercial strategy, the review of performance in light of said strategy, ensuring the maintenance of a sound system of internal control and risk management, as well as corporate governance matters such as determining the independence of directors and considering the balance of interests between shareholders, employees, customers and the community.